Luca06Luwa/Luca06Luwa/README.md

 - Porting Clone Hero PTB to the scoop package manager (Didn't want to work out installers).

 - Packaging Frost Softwares programs to the scoop package manager (Didn't want to deal with it).

+- Writing up the Aroma CFW Guide for the Wii U Hacks Guide.
+(Upstream devs made a better version).

 ---
 ### Finished Projects: